harryiliffe/Temp-Sensor/README.md

 --- | --- | ---
 Solid Green | Everything is working | n/a
 Flashing Orange | Wifi connection mode | Refer to **Setting Up** Flashing Red | Broken Connection | Unplug and replug the device from the wall.
-If this error persists call the email iliffe.harry@gmail.com or contact the phone number on the bottom of the box
+If this error persists, email iliffe.harry@gmail.com or contact the phone number on the bottom of the box
 Solid Orange | Broken Wifi Connection | The device will reset on its own and begin the setup process.
 Refer to Setting Up.